^

 • inflammatory bowel diseases: nonspecific ulcerative colitis with systemic manifestations, Crohn's disease;

-• kidney diseases: glomerulonephritis, etc .;
+• kidney diseases: glomerulonephritis, etc.;

 • infective endocarditis;

-• lupus erythematosus and paraneoplastic lupus-like syndrome.
+• drug-induced lupus and paraneoplastic lupus-like syndrome.

 You are reporting a typo in the following text: